 - It also helps the universities in accurately analyzing where one stands in comparison to the other applicants.

-CGPA is calculated with the help of credit points.
-Let us understand how to calculate CGPA in engineering with the help of an example:
+In general, to calculate the SGPA, candidates have to multiply the credits by 10.
+On the other hand, CGPA is evaluated with the help of credit points.
+Let us understand how to calculate CGPA in engineering with the help of an example.

 80-89 is a 9 that translates to an A